AKCodeWorks/vite-sveltejsdocs/README.md

  */
 ```

-### Exported But Not Currently Used By The CLI

-These options still exist in the exported types, but the current standalone CLI flow does not actively use them:

-`outFile?: string`
-: The CLI always writes generated docs data into the generated app under `.sveltejsdoc/src/routes/docs/generated.ts`.

-`enableInProductionBuild?: boolean`
-: Present in the exported type surface, but not currently consumed by the standalone docs runtime.

 ## Generated Output

 When you run `sveltejsdoc start`, the package creates a standalone docs app with files like: